IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 What is the change?
 +++++++++++++++++++
-In versions 1.x of the IATI Standard there is a planned-disbursement/@updated attribute
+In versions 1.x of the IATI Standard there is a planned-disbursement/\@updated attribute

-In version 2.01 of the IATI Standard the  planned-disbursement/@updated attribute is no longer available (it has been removed)
+In version 2.01 of the IATI Standard the  planned-disbursement/\@updated attribute is no longer available (it has been removed)

-In version 2.01 of the IATI Standard the planned-disbursement/@type attribute, that uses the BudgetType codelist is added
+In version 2.01 of the IATI Standard the planned-disbursement/\@type attribute, that uses the BudgetType codelist is added

-In version 2.01 of the IATI Standard, if a planned-disbursement is given, then the planned-disbursement/period-start element is mandatory and a date must be supplied using its @iso-date attribute.
+In version 2.01 of the IATI Standard, if a planned-disbursement is given, then the planned-disbursement/period-start element is mandatory and a date must be supplied using its \@iso-date attribute.

 In versions 1.x of the IATI Standard the description in the schema of the planned-disbursement/period-end stated that "This element must be